-In October 2019 GHD Pty Limited (GHD) was commissioned by Snowy Hydro to conduct an audit of compliance with the requirements of the Project Approval for the construction and operation of a gas turbine power station at Colongra.
-The audit also included a review of compliance against the sites EPL 13036.
+In October 2022 OptimE Pty Limited (OptimeE) was commissioned by Snowy Hydro to conduct an audit of compliance with the requirements of the Project Approval for the construction and operation of the gas turbine power station at Colongra.
+The audit also included a review of compliance against the sites EPL 13036 and OEMP.

 Snowy Hydro demonstrated an overall high level of compliance with the Approval and EPL conditions that were applicable to the operation of the Colongra Power Station.
+Five opportunities for improvement were identified during the Audit and are being addressed by SHL.

-The next IEA is due in October 2022 for the period September 2019 to September 2022.
+The next IEA is due in October 2025 for the period September 2012 to September 2025.